Bani57/HowToRideTheShoppingCart/index.markdown

 ## *Statistics is your friend...*

 #### Average bill amount
-In order to measure the spending habits of different households, we compute the average amount of each households' bills.
-Every household visit to a store is uniquely identified in the dataset.
+As our ultimate goal in this research is to be able to measure the spending habits of different households, we should, for that reason, compute the average amount of each household's bills.
+Every visit of a particular household to a store is uniquely identified in the dataset.
 We can do this in two steps:

 1. We sum the total bill amounts for each household.
-2. We average across all visits a given houshold made over the whole time period.
+2. We average across all visits which a given houshold made over the whole time period.

 Here you can see the distribution of the average bill amount.
 On average, people spend around 30 USD per visit to a local supermarket.
-However, there are several outliers and this is futher investigated later in the analysis.
+However, there are several outliers.
+This is furtherly investigated later on in the analysis.

 [//]: # ( {% raw %} <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_16.html"></iframe> {% endraw %})